DaintyJet/Making-Dos-DDoS-Metasploit-Module-Vulnserver/README.md

 ...
 ```

 It is not recommended that you change the values of datastore objects at runtime.
-That is you should not do the following:
+That is, you should not do the following:
 ```ruby
 datastore['RHOST'] = 127.0.0.1
 ```